patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start the application and you'll have an home page.
+👉 Start the application to validate that the home page is rendered.

-👉 But the home page is a local page of the host application, nothing special here!
-To start rendering remote pages we have a few other additions to make in the `<App />` component and the `bootstrap.tsx` file.
+👉 That's a start but the home page is a local page of the host application, there's nothing fancy here!
+To render federated routes, there are a few other additions to make.
+First, retrieve the module routes with the `useRoutes()` hook and add those to the router.

 ```tsx
 // host - App.tsx